 Warrior’s Breath, also translated as “victorious breath, ” is a technique used to quiet the mind and purify the body.
 In this breath, you’ll constrict the throat to create an oceanic sound, making the breath more audible and easier to focus on during meditation and throughout your yoga practice.
 This Ujjayi breath energizes with its slight heating qualities and soothes with its hypnotic sound.

 1 Begin in Easy Pose Pose or Hero’s Pose Pose with padding under your hips, and root down an lengthen your spine.
 Draw your shoulders back to lift and open your chest, and place your hands on your thighs or your belly.
-Close your eyes and tune in to the natural rhythm of your breath with your mouth closed, breathing in and out though your nose.

 Photo Gallery of Yoga Pranayama